-To find out what limitations, if any, apply to your neighbor, you will need to review your local jurisdiction's zoning ordinance (sometimes called a development code).
+To find out what limitations, if any, apply to your neighbor, you will need to review your local zoning ordinance (sometimes called a development code).
 This document contains land use regulations that control how property owners can use their property.

 Land use regulations can be confusing, so if you need assistance, a planner at your local planning department or community development department should be able to help you identify the applicable provisions.

 Mediation is another option that can be pursued before or after you file a code enforcement complaint.
 Mediation provides a neutral forum for parties to resolve disputes.
 Nonfinancial disputes, such as disputes between neighbors, can be particularly well suited for resolution through mediation.
 Since any agreement reached will be the result of the parties' mutual efforts, both can leave mediation with their heads held high.
-This can be important, since it may be difficult to maintain a cordial relationship with the person living next door if one (or even both) feel like they "lost" in court.
+This can be important, since it might be difficult to maintain a cordial relationship with the person living next door if one (or even both) feels like they "lost" in court.

-However, if code enforcement fails to find a violation and mediation does not work (or is not an option), you may have to sue your neighbor.
-In a case like this, you may have a claim for private nuisance.
+However, if code enforcement fails to find a violation and mediation does not work or is not an option, you might have to sue your neighbor.
+In a case like this, you might have a claim for private nuisance.
 Before filing a lawsuit, be sure to get advice from your own attorney to determine whether you have a claim.

 Regardless of whether you have to file a lawsuit or not, talking an attorney is a good idea if you are concerned about getting into a dispute with your neighbor.
 An attorney can tell you exactly what land use regulations apply and, if necessary, provide guidance on whether or not you have a basis upon which to sue.